Frequently Asked Questions

 +

-TIME has three masternode tiers:
+TIME has four masternode tiers:

 All tiers validate transactions, but higher tiers earn more rewards and have governance power.